jelmervdl/java-examples/README.md

 Java Examples
 =============

 Here are a bunch of examples that may help you with the Object Oriented Programming course, or with programming Java in general.
-Some examples are simpeler than others, but I thought it would be useful to also show some more complete programs which combine the techniques shown in the simpeler examples.
+Some examples are simpler than others, but I thought it would be useful to also show some more complete programs which combine the techniques shown in the simpler examples.
+If you miss an example, feel free to contact me or [create an Issue](https://github.com/jelmervdl/java-examples/issues).

-Demos
+Examples
 ----------

 ### Action example ###